ahcode0919/xcsimctl/README.md

-pbsync              Sync the pasteboard content from one pasteboard to another privacy             Grant, revoke, or reset privacy and permissions push                Send a simulated push notification register            Register a service from one bootstrap into another Complete - rename   Rename a device reset               Reset launch subsystems runtime             Locate, copy, mount, and unmount simulator runtime disk images
+pbsync              Sync the pasteboard content from one pasteboard to another privacy             Grant, revoke, or reset privacy and permissions push                Send a simulated push notification Skip - register     Register a service from one bootstrap into another Complete - rename   Rename a device reset               Reset launch subsystems runtime             Locate, copy, mount, and unmount simulator runtime disk images